 How can shareowners reduce the number of copies of proxy materials sent to a household?
 Eligible beneficial shareowners who share a single address may receive a notification that only one copy of the Annual Report, Proxy Statement or Notice of Internet Availability of Proxy Materials will be sent to that address unless the bank, broker or other intermediary that provided the notification receives contrary instructions from any beneficial shareowner at that address.
 This practice, known as "householding", is designed to reduce printing and mailing costs.
 However, if a beneficial shareowner at such an address wishes to receive a separate Annual Report, Proxy Statement or Notice of Internet Availability of Proxy Materials this year or in the future, the shareowner may contact the entity that provided the notification.
-Eligible registered shareowners receiving multiple copies of the Annual Report, Proxy Statement or Notice of Internet Availability of vortacting UTC's stock registrar and transfer agent, Computershare Trust Company, at 1-800-488-9281.
-Persons holding shares through a broker, bank or other intermediary can request householding by contacting that entity.
+Eligible registered shareowners receiving multiple copies of the Annual Report, Proxy Statement or Notice of Internet Availability of Proxy Materials can request householding by contacting that entity.